-Nominate for the Natural & Cultural Heritage Awards
+Nominate for the Natural & Built Heritage Awards

-Over the years the Muskoka Conservancy has recognized that there are many members of our community who make immense contributions to the artistic, built and natural heritage of Muskoka.
+Over the years the Muskoka Conservancy has recognized that there are many members of our community who make immense contributions to the natural and built heritage of Muskoka.
 We recognize these contributions annually with our Heritage Awards, handed out at our Annual General Meeting held in June.
+We also sponsor a special award for nature-themed art presented at Muskoka Arts & Crafts' Annual Spring Show.

 Nominations deadline: May 1st of each year.